xmhk/gnlse/README.md

            - 'fignr':fignr
            - 'clim':(cl1,cl2)    limit for colorcode (z) limits
            - 'fylim':(fyl1,fyl2) y-limit for spectral plot
+	OUTPUT:
+	- ax1,ax2,ax3,ax4 handles of the four subfigures

 ## Internal functions (you usually don't have to call by yourself)